rasulkireev/gpw/content/tutorials/getting-data-to-home-page-django.md

 Before I used a very complicated method to achieve the same result, I honestly don't even want to tell anyone about it.
 This is a much more straight forward, much more elegant solution.
 It requires much less additional code written.

 One thing I felt when I was writing this post is a worry that people are reading this need more context.
 I think I will end writing a "Definitive guide to start a Django project."
 That way, in the future, I can always refer to the structure that already exists, as opposed to starting fresh every single time.

-If you agree, please let me [know](https://twitter.com/rasulkireev/status/1230974745644060678).
-If you disagree, still, please let me know.
-If you have any questions, please let me know.

 I hope this was helpful.
 Thanks for reading.